Well-Rounded Lattices: Towards Optimal Coset Codes for Gaussian and Fading Wiretap Channels: Mathematical preliminaries

-where $\{ Y \vert H=h \}$ is the random variable $Y$ conditioned on the realization $h$ of $H$.
-The interpretation is that the information in the fading and noisy wireless channel is obtained as the expectation of the noisy-channel information over the different channel states $h$.
-This will be our strategy to compute information bounds.
+In other words, the quantity of interest is obtained as the expectation of the mutual information over the different channel states.
+This will be our strategy to compute information leakage bounds.
+Throughout this paper, in order to streamline the presentation, we will often use the same letter to denote a random variable and a realization of that same random variable, with the meaning always clear from the context.